qeryz/Chroma-Key-Compositing/README.md

 ### Initializing the chroma-key player

-The `doLoad()` method is called when the HTML document initially loads.
-This method's job is to prepare the variables needed by the chroma-key processing code, and to set up an event listener so we can detect when the user starts playing the video.
+The `doLoad()` method is called when a user-uploaded video initially loads.
+This method's function is to prepare the variables needed by the chroma-key processing code, and to set up two event listeners so we can detect when the user starts playing the video or when the video loads on upload.

 ```js
     doLoad: function() {